Common Sense Nutrition…

 - 1 Tbsp. apple cider vinegar

 Mash avocado and mix with mustard and vinegar.
-Toss this “dressing” with kale and potatoes and top with burger.
+Toss this “dressing” with kale and potatoes and top with a burger.

 Calories 474; Carbohydrates 47 g; Fat 22 g; Protein 28 g